aesuli/push_service/README.md

 push_service webui
 ```

-The web interface can be configured to enable admin features (login/logout, channel deletion) and channel creation by setting the `--enable_admin` and `--enable_channel_creation` parameters, respectively.
+The web interface can be configured to enable admin features (login/logout, channel deletion) and channel creation by setting the `--show_home`, the `--enable_admin`, and `--enable_channel_creation` parameters, respectively.

 The admin account is protected by a password, which is asked at the first login and stored (crypted) in a file specified by the `--admin_password_file` parameter (or, by default in the `.push_service/admin_password` file in user's home directory).
 A two-factor authentication is mandatory, based on a one-time password (OTP) stored in a file specified by the `--otp_secret_file` parameter (or, by default in the `.push_service/otp_secret` file in user's home directory).